infiWang/LJRV/README.md

 LuaJIT is free software, released under the MIT license.
 See full Copyright Notice in the COPYRIGHT file or in luajit.h.

-LJRV is Copyright (C) 2022-2025 PLCT Lab, ISCAS.
-Contributed by gns.
 LJRV is free software, released under the MIT license.
-LJRV is part of RuyiSDK.